-- 1. On average, there are more students scoring in the "well-developed" performance level in the oral language and speaking/listening domains than they are in the reading and writing domains.
-(2018/2019 SPSA) - 2.
-17.1% of students were well-developed in the reading domain in 2nd-grade as compared to 26.7% for the same grade-level across Glenn County.
-(2018/2019 SPSA) - 3.
-UPDATE: Due to school closures in response. to the COVID-19, k-2 students did not take the ELPAC test for the 2019/2020 school year.
+- 1. On average, there are more students scoring in the "well-developed" performance level in the oral language and speaking/listening domains than they are in the reading and writing domains. - 2.
+The number of students testing raised in kinder and second-grade and reduced in first-grade from 2020/2021 from 2021/2022.